With this meter, all of the following can be measured:

 |Battery:||9 Volt Alkaline (~30 hour life) / “Low Battery” indicator|

 This meter is not recommended for long-term automated measurements, such as connection to a data acquisition system.
-Note that the included output jack is only useful for AC detection, and should be used with an external multimeter or oscilloscope.
+Note that the included output jack is an analog voltage that is 1/10000 of the actual voltage at 25 mm distance.
+It represents the true waveform including DC and transients (such as AC).
+The output is intended to be plugged into a multimeter, oscilloscope, or ADC system.
 This meter should be manually reset at least every 20 minutes in case the sensor had acquired any charge, and at very strong ion levels (if a lot of sparking is present), external ions will add enough charge that the reset must be done more frequently.
 (For a stable electrostatic voltmeter which is chopper stabilized [“field mill”], so it can be used for long-term automated measurements without ever needing to be reset, use the Ultra Stable Surface DC Volt Meter USSVM2.)